• Skip to main content

 Water

-How exactly can wildfires affect water quality?
+How can wildfires affect water quality?
 Approximately 80% of freshwater resources in the US originate on forested land.
-More than 3,400 communities rely on public drinking-water systems and these drinking water systems are located in watersheds on forest lands.
+More than 3,400 communities rely on public drinking water systems located in watersheds on forest lands.
 Wildfires can affect the quantity and quality of runoff used for source water.

-Wildfires can affect source-water delivery systems, which can range from immediate effects during a fire to long-term alterations of a watershed.
-During wildfires, there can be interruptions of electrical power and access to water treatment plants, ambient water-quality monitoring equipment, and stream diversion and monitoring locations.
+Wildfires can affect source-water delivery systems, ranging from immediate effects during a fire to long-term watershed alterations.
+During wildfires, electrical power and access to water treatment plants, ambient water-quality monitoring equipment, and stream diversion and monitoring locations can be interruptions.

-Wildfires may not have a direct impact on your home’s water, but they can affect your water supplier.
+Wildfires may not directly impact your home’s water but can affect your water supplier.
 To ensure your home has access to clean water during a wildfire, here are a few products you’ll want to have in your home:

 Whole-House Filtration

-The Aries Nitrate Reduction Water Filter Cartridge is ideal for both industrial and residential applications that require specialty absorbents with standard #10 large whole house filter housings.
-This water filter is composed of premium ion-exchange Resintech media with oversized cartridge cavities.
+The Aries Nitrate Reduction Water Filter Cartridge is ideal for industrial and residential applications requiring specialty absorbents with standard #10 large whole-house filter housings.
+This water filter comprises premium ion-exchange Resintech media with oversized cartridge cavities.
 This provides ultimate water filtration and purification to reduce water hardness, Tannins, Fluoride, Nitrate, Arsenic, Perchlorate, and heavy metals such as Lead, Aluminum, Mercury, and Copper.

 aries nitrate remove cartridge